- Download our Moving to the Czech Republic Guide (PDF)

 Relationships

-Networking is very important in the Czech Republic and it is vital to build and maintain relationships.
-Business may be conducted slowly with initial meetings scheduled to get to know each other and ascertain the trustworthiness of associates before a deal can be made.
+Networking is essential in the Czech Republic, and it is vital to build and maintain relationships.
+Business may be conducted slowly, with initial meetings scheduled to get to know each other and ascertain the trustworthiness of associates before a deal can be made.
 Patience is key to succeeding in business in the Czech Republic.

 Values

-Dos and don'ts of business in Czech Republic
+Dos and don’ts of business in the Czech Republic

-Do arrange meetings well ahead of time as Czechs are not fond of impromptu meetings at the last minute.
+- Do arrange meetings well beforehand, as Czechs are not fond of impromptu meetings at the last minute.

-Don't try to rush things.
-Business decisions can take time as associates get to know a person and decide whether they are trustworthy.
+- Don’t try to rush things.
+Business decisions can take time as associates get to know each other and decide whether they are trustworthy.

 Further reading

-►Read Working in Czech Republic for an overview of the job market
+►Read Working in the Czech Republic for an overview of the job market

 "The biggest difference is that the work/life balance is quite good here.
 Czechs take their free time very seriously.
 By and large, Czechs don't like to 'talk shop' in their free time.